sajil143pb/Helm/README.md

 # Helm
-This repository contains the Helm charts
+This repository contains the Helm charts for a sample application running on node-redis-nginx application for

 # How to install it?